luthersystems/sandbox/README.md

 build:
 	Temporary build artifacts (do not check into git). common.mk:
-	Common variables and utilities for Make across the project. common.godynamic.mk:
+	Common variables and targets for Make across the project. common.config.mk:
+	User-defined settings & overrides across the project. common.fabric.mk:
+	Common variables and targets for running fabric networks common.godynamic.mk:
-	Common variables for building Go project across the project. common.fabric.mk:
+	Common variables and targets for building Go project across the project. common.phylum.mk:
-    Common variables for running fabric networks api/:
+	Common variables and targets for building phylum code. api/:
 	API specification and artifacts.
 See README. compose/: